Karim Alrawi: North American plays

 Karim Alrawi was resident writer at a number of institutions, including Iowa State University, Pennsylvania State University, The Oregon Shakespeare Festival, Oakland University and at Meadow Brook Theatre (MBT) in Michigan.
-He taught playwriting at the University of Victoria in British Columbia, Canada and later was an International Writing Fellow at the International Writing Program at the University of Iowa, where he taught creative writing and global literature courses for the Between the Lines program.
+He taught playwriting at the University of Victoria and the University of British Columbia both in Canada.
+He was an International Writing Fellow at the International Writing Program at the University of Iowa, where he taught creative writing and global literature courses for the Between the Lines program.

 The Unbroken Heart a play based on the life of the blues singer Ethel Waters was first performed at the Fisher Theatre in Iowa before touring nationally.
 His plays for MBT included A Gift of Glory, about the Mexican artist Diego Rivera and the Ford family; Chagall's Arabian Nights, a story of Marc Chagall's painting of the Arabian Nights and Killing Time, a play about physician assisted suicide.
 He also wrote plays that toured local schools and ran theatre workshops for disadvantaged children in South-East Michigan.